swarm-game/swarm-game.github.io/installing.md

 able to install with

     cabal install swarm

+Currently Swarm supports GHC 9.2, 9.4, or 9.6 (GHC 9.8 support should
+be coming soon; it's possible that it already supports 9.8 but we forgot to update this message).

 If you don't already have the `cabal` tool, first [install `ghcup`](https://www.haskell.org/ghcup/), then run `ghcup install